Information on Maternity and Parental Benefits

 Once you receive a copy of the official leave Form, it is important that you examine the dates closely to make sure you understand and agree with them.
 Also, please keep a copy of the form for your records in order to complete your request for benefits with Service Canada.

 Your claim must be processed on the date indicated on your form in order to prevent any delays in the payment of your benefits.
-This request can be made in person at your local Service Canada office or online by clicking here.
+This request can be made online by clicking here or in person at your local Service Canada office

 The school district will forward your Record of Employment (ROE) directly to Service Canada.

-If you have any questions about the information on your form, please do not hesitate to contact Liette Savoy at 506-452-8921.
+If you have any questions about the information on your form, please do not hesitate to contact Janice Freeze by email at parent@nbtffenb.ca or by phone at 506 452-8921.

 Step 3: Changes to your due date or sick leave